oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 * **CSAF asset matching system**: A program that connects to or is an asset database and is able to manage CSAF documents as required by CSAF management system as well as matching them to assets of the asset database.
 * **CSAF basic validator**: A program that reads a document and checks it against the JSON schema and performs mandatory tests.
-* **CSAF extended validator**: A CSAF basic validator that additionally performs optional tests.
+* **CSAF extended validator**: A CSAF basic validator that additionally performs recommended tests.
 * **CSAF full validator**: A CSAF extended validator that additionally performs informative tests.
 * **CSAF SBOM matching system**: A program that connects to or is an SBOM database and is able to manage CSAF documents as required by CSAF management system as well as matching them to SBOM components of the SBOM database.